opensafely/documentation/docs/ehrql-new-tutorial-4a.md

 #### Extracting components of dates

-Next, we restrict the cohort to patients who meet our [criteria](ehrql-new-tutorial-4a.md#summary).
+Next, we restrict the population to patients who meet our [criteria](ehrql-new-tutorial-4a.md#summary).

 We then add `sex` and `year_of_birth` to the dataset.